AUTISM SELF-DIAGNOSIS…YAY OR NAY?

 “PEOPLE WHO AREN’T AUTISTIC SHOULDN’T CLAIM THEY ARE AUTISTIC.”

-Some people oppose self-diagnosis because they don’t want anyone who isn’t autistic to claim that they are.
+Some people oppose self-diagnosis because they don’t want anyone who isn’t autistic to just be able to claim that they are.
 I don’t think any of us want non-autistics claiming that they are autistic.
 But what are you really going to do about it?
 And is what you are doing helping autistic people?
 Or is it doing more harm than good?

 The simple answer is: We can’t.